sifatul-islam-onik/Bank-Management/README.md

 Version 0.1
 Features:
-$ You can regiter new accounts and exit application,data will not be lost
+$ You can register new accounts and exit application,data will not be lost
 $ all data is stored in a database.txt file
 $ passwords are stored using a hash function, so retrieving user passwords from database.txt is prevented
 $ after login there are four features- withdraw,deposit,show balance and change password